-Just 20 days after Alan Shepard orbited the Earth, President Kennedy announced the mission that would be NASA's greatest achievement: America was going to the moon.
-NASA immediately initiated the Apollo program.
+Just 20 days after Alan Shepard orbited the Earth, President John F. Kennedy announced the mission that would be NASA's greatest achievement: America was going to the moon.
+In response, NASA initiated the Apollo space program.

-It took eight years from that announcement to get there.
-Apollo 1 in 1967 was a disaster -- all three astronauts onboard died in a fire on the launch pad.
+It took eight years to realize Kennedy's stated goal.
+Apollo 1 in 1967 was a disaster: All three astronauts onboard died in a fire on the launch pad.
 Over the next two years, NASA ran nine more missions, testing various aspects of the operation.
-The work moved quickly: When equipment delays came up, NASA just switched to other equipment.
+The work moved quickly: When equipment delays came up, NASA just switched to other equipment [source: NASA].

 For more information on NASA, space and related topics, explore the links below.

 Last editorial update on Oct 9, 2018 05:30:44 pm.